gajendravaradhan/TestManaJ/README.md

 ##Features
-* Dynamically construct API requests for common third-party test management tools.
+* Dynamically construct API Requests for common third-party Test Management Tools.
-* Easy to use coupled with high customization
+* Easy to use coupled with High Customization
-* Works with any java framework
+* Works with any Java Framework
-* Detailed reports made Easy
+* Detailed Reports made Easy
-* Prebuilt implementations with common frameworks
+* Prebuilt Implementations with Common Frameworks
 * Fast Execution

 ## Before you begin